 Hill reps are superb for improving strength and power for athletes.
 And yes, strength and power are important, even for distance runners.
 Hill running is also fun.
 It makes an interesting change from all the other sessions of the week.

 In fact hills are particularly important for Cambridge runners since Cambridge is also known as flatasapancaketon.
 There are some nice slopes hidden away though.
-Commonly used venues are Netherhall School and the Magog Downs.
-By far the most spectacular set of slopes used, however, are at the golf course in Royston.
-They are a 15 minute train ride away but it is well worth making the effort.
+The most commonly used hill is The Hill (Coton Hill).

 So, when you are pulling away from your competitors off the top of a climb, be glad that you have included the hill work in your training.

 These sessions are an excellent way of improving your general level of strength, fitness and flexibility.
 Regular circuits and core-stability will make you a better and more robust runner who is less prone to injury.